Masuduzzaman811/Portfolio-Bootstrap/README.md

-# Portfolio
+# Portfolio-Bootstrap

 > It's my portfolio page.
 This project is under construction.
+This project is being developed with Bootstrap5 framework.

 ## Built With

 - HTML, CSS
+- Bootstrap 5
 - Git, GitHub

 ### About "Portfolio"

-Currently it has a home page only.
-It's the mobile version.
+Currently it has a home page, project pages, about and contact page.
+It's the desktop version.
 This portfolio will develop gradually with my microverse journey.
 All of my coding works and experiences will be stored here.
 Stay tuned!!!

 ## Live Demo